 Butterfly Bush is an excellent backdrop for your flower, herb, or vegetable garden.

-No matter where you put it, it will attract butterflies and other pollinators to delight you and help you create a thriving environment.
+Being deer-resistant you can put it wherever you like and it will still attract butterflies and other pollinators to delight you and help you create a thriving environment.

 If you plant it around sitting areas, under windows, or near your doors, you can enjoy the scent of its lovely flowers throughout the summer months and into the autumn.